opentecture/mindmapping/sandbox/opentecture-bookmarks/README.md

 ### 2019-06-22 ~ Theo

-* what is the Stack Overflow for answers?
+* what is the Stack Overflow for good answers?
-* What is the Yelp for knowledge
+* What is the Yelp for deep knowledge
 * What is the Apple or GitHub for curated content?
 * Where are the Amazon comments for [STEM]( https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics ) topics?